-Also contributing to this imbalance was a sharp increase in the amount of money needed today to pay all pensions promised in the future.
-When real interest rates fall, as they did in the last two years, the cost of future benefits increases.
+Contributing to this imbalance was a sharp increase in the amount of money needed today to pay all pensions promised in the future.
+When real interest rates fall, as they did in the last three or four years, the cost of future benefits increases.
 In the short-term, this increased cost coincided with volatile investment markets, which caused the plan's assets to decline in value in 2001 and 2002.